bblori/Opencart3/README.md

 I would like to add a variable/display in common/header twig file, which can be managed from an new extension.
-The new extension is created. starter_module
+The new extension is created as starter_module

 I added in: admin/view/template/extension/module/starter_module.twig